What is “CPU usage”?

-One of the advantages of using our “shared hosting” instead of a “dedicated server” is that we only charge you for the average usage.
+One of the advantages of using our “shared hosting” instead of a “dedicated server” is that we only charge you for the average usage, not the peak usage.

-(On the other hand, if your average usage is high — more than about 25 CPU units — you probably do need a dedicated server instead.
+(On the other hand, if your average baseline usage is consistently more than 50 CPU units, you should use a dedicated server instead.
 Very few sites use that much, though.)

 Can you give me an example of exactly how you’d calculate CPU units?